TedHusted/awake/awake.md/awake.md

 “Yes, we can access the LLM.
 In the Sentinel test environment maybe?
 Is there anything going on right now?”

-“Nothing special.
+“There is something hush-hush going on with Titan’s staging.
+But nothing special for Sentinel.
 We’d need authorization.”

 “Or we could get a second opinion from Code Pilot.
 Use SI to Code Review SI.”